luxonis/depthai-experiments/gen2_examples/README.md

 - RGB: 3840x2160 at 25 FPS
 - right: 1280x720 at 25 FPS

 This example is actually slightly above the theoritical maximum combination of resolution and framerate for DepthAI/OAK-D's video encoder, which is a total max pixel limit of 3840x2160 at 30FPS, which is 248,832,000 pixels/second limit.
 This example is 1280x720x2x25 + 3840x2160x25 = 253,440,000 pixels/second.

+Pressing Ctrl+C will stop the recording and then convert it using ffmpeg into an mp4 to make it playable.
+Note that ffmpeg will need to be installed and runnable for the conversion to mp4 to succeed.